This page, which we shall update from time to time, lists Senior tournaments in 2018 of which we aware, with links where available.

 3-7 January: Irish 50+/65+ Championship, Dublin (both age groups in one 7-round tournament with a 65+ prize).
 Overseas players are welcome to enter this tournament though of course they are ineligible to win the Irish titles.
 The Irish Chess Union is hoping for a good entry to this inaugural event which will be played alongside IM and GM norm tournaments.

 13-23 April: European 50+/65+ Team Championships, Walbrzych, Poland (two tournaments, teams of four with optional reserve).
-No details yet.
+Probably nine rounds but no details yet.
 Teams may represent clubs, regions or nations, but all members of a team must be from the same federation.

-5-13 May: 14th open international Hessische Senior Individual Ch. at Bad Sooden-Allendorf in central Germany (no program yet; see link at foot of the page for contact details).
+5-13 May: 14th open international Hessische Senior Individual Ch. at Bad Sooden-Allendorf in central Germany (see link at foot of the page for contact details).

-30 June-8 July: FIDE World 50+/65+ Team Championships, Radebeul, Germany.
+7-15 July: FIDE World 50+/65+ Team Championships, Radebeul, Germany.
 Team rules as for the EU Teams.
 Radebeul, a suburb of Dresden, was the venue for the very successful 2016 Senior World Team Championships.
+Note the change of date: one week later than originally announced!
+PDF leaflet (in English)

 27 July-5 August: British Championships, Hull.
-These are the dates of the festival; the schedule showing the precise dates of the 50+ and 65+ championships will be announced later by the ECF.
-It is likely that one or other will clash with the next event.
+These are the dates of the festival; the schedule showing the precise dates of the 50+ and 65+ championships will be announced later by the ECF, probably not until early 2018.
+It is likely that one or other tournament will clash with the next event.

 3-13 August: European Senior Championships, Drammen, Norway (full details promised in January).
 Nine-round tournaments.